ConRFT: A Reinforced Fine-tuning Method for VLA Models via Consistency Policy: Limitations

 \subsection{Sensitivity to Reward Engineering}

 In this work, we implement a task-specific binary classifier to calculate the reward for RL.
-However, the inherent distributional shift between the classifier's training data and the state-action distributions generated during RL exploration creates a critical vulnerability ,as it can lead the learned policy to engage in reward hacking, exploiting unintended behaviors where the classifier provides inaccurate rewards.
+However, the inherent distributional shift between the classifier's training data and the state-action distributions generated during RL exploration creates a critical vulnerability, as it can lead the learned policy to engage in reward hacking, exploiting unintended behaviors where the classifier provides inaccurate rewards.
 For instance, the robot might position its end-effector at a specific location that triggers a false positive, causing the policy to converge to an incorrect behavior.
-Moreover, because these reward classifiers typically provide only sparse feedback, the policy may learn slowly, even with the help of human interventions.
-Introducing dense reward signals could enhance sample efficiency and accelerate policy convergence, but it would also require more sophisticated reward engineering for real-world environments.
+Since these reward classifiers typically provide only sparse feedback, the policy may learn slowly, even with the help of human interventions.
+On the other hand, this reward-driven approach leads to highly specialized policies that are closely tied to the specific conditions of the task, limiting their ability to generalize to new environments.
+While introducing multi-task dense reward signals could improve sample efficiency and accelerate policy convergence, it would also demand more sophisticated reward engineering for real-world applications.